nofrills-io/empress/docs/README.md

 Let's say you need to build an app to count things, and send the final value to a server (full example in `sample` app module).

-1. First, define your events, patches (model) and requests:
+1. First, define your events, model and requests:

 ```kotlin